neuroinformatics-unit/gsoc/README.md

     - Edit your proposal and commit the changes regularly.
     - When you are ready, push your changes to GitHub and open a draft pull request.
     - Check all is good, and when you are ready, mark the PR as "Ready for review"
-    - Finally, tag one of the project mentors as a reviewer in the PR.